Do you remember this?

 While some form of AI has existed for decades – Siri came in 2012 - AI in the form of a generative large language model (LLM) was released into the world as Chat GPT in 2022.
 Other such iterations of AI such as Anthropic and Open AI soon followed.

-So, we, that is all of us, were told by AI scientists who worked on the development of AI in establishments like Open AI and Chat GPT, as well as the CEOs, that AI could evolve so that it could kill all humans at some point.
+So all of us were told by AI scientists who worked on the development of AI in establishments like Open AI and Chat GPT, as well as the CEOs, that AI could evolve so that it could kill all Humans at some point.
+The clearly stated risk is from AI itself, not from the use of AI.
 They must have known of this risk when they approved the release.
-Of course, the end of Humanity hasn’t happened yet, and it will never happen courtesy of AI, for reasons outlined below.
+Of course, the end of Humanity hasn’t happened yet, and it will never happen courtesy of AI in and of itself, for reasons outlined below.
 Before dealing with AI’s significant limitations, we need to ask this question…

 These companies didn’t have to release generative LLM AI into the world.
-They did it to try to beat each other to the promised massive profits that would ensue should the world adopt AI, much as we adopted the internet itself.
+They rushed to do so to try to beat each other to the promised massive profits that they thought would ensue should the world adopt AI, much as we adopted the internet itself.
 The answer to this question seems clear…

 The term you are looking for is “monster”, although that doesn’t quite do it.
 This wasn’t just criminal negligence.
 In fact, we don’t have a crime to fit what these people did.
 To make money, as far as they knew, they knowingly risked killing all of us.